 My Mother Was Here

-Written, directed, shot and edited by Rustin Thompson (In post-production).
 Donna is 84-years old.
 She lives alone on the property she’s owned for over half a century in rural Washington State, with a mobile home and a house that are both cluttered with junk.
-Quietly stubborn, she is estranged from all surviving members of her family, except for one–her son, the filmmaker–who rarely calls or visits her.
-When her health begins to fail, he is forced to step in.
-Along the way, he explores his mother’s lifetime of losses, her regrets and her grudges, her abbreviated hopes and modest dreams put on hold.
-He also discovers that his mom faces the possibility of a bleak future in a nursing home, left penniless by the high costs of senior care and her debilitating health.
+She exists on a school bus driver’s pension, social security, and Medicare.
+She’s never had a credit card, never voted, and never flown on an airplane.
+Quietly stubborn, she is estranged from all surviving members of her family, except for one–her son, the filmmaker–who rarely visits her.
+When her health begins to fail, she calls on him.

 Duration: 1 hour 16 minutes

 30 Frames A Second

 Protests.
 Riot police.
 Tear gas.
 Flaming dumpsters.
 In 1999, tens of thousands of American citizens claimed the streets of Seattle in a five-day protest that shut down the World Trade Organization.
 In 30 Frames A Second, Emmy award winning filmmaker Rustin Thompson chronicles his own political awakening in a first-person film the Village Voice called “a standout documentary,” the Chicago Reader said was “a must-see,” and the Chicago Sun-Times called “polished and provocative.”
 Up-close, immediate, raw, and incisive, this film shows what resistance can look like in the disruptive times we now live.
 Distributed by Gunpowder & Sky and Bullfrog Films.

 Duration: 1 hour 8 minutes